 The Pallet Problem - Courier Tips

-When you rely on a pallet delivery company, then the pallets that you’ll need for your boxes will most likely come to you – as in the company can supply you with them.
+When you rely on a pallet delivery company, the pallets that you need for your goods will normally come to you.

 Wooden Pallets – Strict Regulations

-All the pallets that have been treated properly are stamped with a pallet seal by a certified inspector – so, look for that pallet seal when buying a pallet on your own.
-There is plenty of advice online for how to seal pallet wood if you are doing it yourself.
+All the pallets that have been treated properly are stamped with a pallet seal by a certified inspector.

-In short, most pallet couriers will advise you not to make your own pallets, as you might risk losing them for good, along with your items/products.
+In short, most pallet couriers will advise you not to make your own pallets, as you might risk losing them for good, along with your goods.

 Packing Your Pallet for Transport

-You already know that packing your pallet the right way for transport is a big deal; getting it wrong may result in refusal and additional shipping charges, too.
+You already know that packing your pallet the right way for transport is a big deal.

 When a courier accepts the responsibility of transporting your goods from A to B, it is your job to ensure everything is packed and wrapped properly to avoid any damage or extra fees.

-Remember that, even if a courier agrees to transport your goods, they have the legal right to refuse to give compensation for damage if your pallet has been packed and wrapped poorly.
+Remember, even if a courier agrees to transport your goods, they have the right to refuse to give compensation for damage if your pallet has been packed and wrapped poorly.

-You can select one of the networks' locations for delivery and the shipment will also be made via its specific hubs, which decreases the risk of damaging your pallet as well as offering a much quicker delivery.
+This way, you can select one of the network's locations for delivery and the shipment will also be made via its specific hubs.

 How to Ship Pallets with PalletOnline